Hackett Hemwall Hauser = H3 Prolotherapy

 - Dr. Hemwall trained the late Jeff Patterson, DO who carried on the Hackett-Hemwall Foundation for many years: training physicians in not only Honduras, but other countries as well.
 The foundation continues to be one of the primary Prolotherapy training organizations.

-- Dr. Hemwall trained K. Dean Reeves, MD, who has published a great amount of research on the treatment and is one its finest practitioners and most talented supporters.
+- Dr. Hemwall trained K. Dean Reeves, MD, who has published numerous studies on the treatment and is one of Prolotherapy’s most talented researchers.

 - Dr. Hemwall trained Ross Hauser, MD, who resumed Dr. Hemwall’s practice and subsequently wrote Prolo Your Pain Away! with Marion Hauser, which was dedicated to Dr. Hemwall, who was able to see the book prior to his death.